kiranarsam/understanding-cpp-step-by-step/object-oriented-programming/classes-objects.md

     * **Function Overriding:** when a derived class has a definition for one of the member functions of the base class.
 That base function is said to be **overridden**.

+# Encapsulation
+It is defined as wrapping up of data and information under a single unit.
+In OOP, Encapsulation is defined as binding together the data and functions that manipulates them.

+Enacpsulation is also leads to data abstraction or hiding.
+As using encapsulation also hides the data.
+### Role of access specifiers in encapsulation
+Access specifiers plays an important role in implementing encapsulation.
+It is divided into two:
+1. Tha data members should be labeled as private using the **private** access specifiers.
+1. The member function which manipulates the data members should be labeled as public using the **public** access specifier.

+# Abstraction
+Abstraction means displaying only essential information and hiding the details.
+Data Abstraction refers to providing only essential information about the data to the outside world, hiding the background details or implementation.

+* **Abstraction using Classes:** Class helps us to group data members and member functions using available access specifiers.
+A Class can decide which data members will be visible to outside world and which is not.

+* **Abstraction in Header files:** Ex:- Consider the pow() method present in math.h header file.
+Whenever we need to calculate power of a number, we simply call the function pow() present in the math.h header file and pass the numbers as arguments without knowing the underlying algorithm to which the function is actually calculating power of numbers.

+### Abstraction using access specifiers
+Access specifiers are the main pillar of implementing abstraction.
+We can use access specifiers to enforce restrictions on class members.
+* Members declared as **public** in a class, can be accessed from anywhere in the program.
+* Members declared as **private** in a class, can be accessed only from within the class.
+They are not allowed to be accessed from any part of code outside the class.

+### Advantages of Data Abstraction
+* Helps the user to avoid writing the low-level code
+* Avoids code duplication and increases reusability
+* Can change internal implementation of class independently without effecting the users
+* Helps to increase security of an application or program as only important details are given to the user.